RedHat CVE-2026-0810 gix-date::TimeBuf::as_str non-UTF8 UB

 Vulnerability Analysis

-CVE-2026-0810 is exploitable with local system access, and does not require authorization privileges or user interaction.
+CVE-2026-0810 is exploitable with local system access, and requires small amount of user privileges.
 This vulnerability is considered to have a low attack complexity.
 Public availability of a proof of concept (POC) exploit exists for CVE-2026-0810.
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality, with no impact on integrity, and a high impact on availability.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality, a high impact on integrity and availability.

 Attack Vector: